Understanding Leg Amputation: Surgery After Injury

 After the surgery

-When you wake up, you’ll be on pain medication to help keep you comfortable.
-You’ll have a cast or other form of pressure dressing on your leg.
+When you wake up, you’ll be on pain medicine to help keep you comfortable.
+You’ll have a cast or other form of dressing on your leg.
 This helps control swelling and aid healing.
 You may begin physical therapy (PT) soon after surgery, depending on your health.
 PT strengthens your muscles and helps to prevent muscle or joint tightening.
 You’ll also learn how to safely transfer between your bed and other surfaces, such as a chair.
 This helps prevent falls and protects your wound while it heals.
 When you’re ready, you may be able to move around using a walker or crutches.
 And when your wound has healed, you may be able to be fitted for an artificial limb.
 However, this may take some time because the swelling in your leg must go down for the prosthesis to fit well.

 Living with limb loss

 Losing a limb is life-changing.
 It’s normal to feel upset, sad, scared, angry, or even relieved after surgery.
 You’ll likely have a lot of questions or concerns about your future.
 You may wish to talk to an expert on emotional changes, such as a psychologist.
 Keep in mind that the goal of this surgery is to restore function.
 This is so your health can improve and you can live your life more fully.
-See the box below for places where you can find extra support.
+See below for where you can find extra support.

 Notes for family and friends